malcalevak/dg-mock-movie/README.md

 # TODOs:
+* Implement actual filtering by decade
+* Analyze proper handling of observable responses
 * Revert tsconfig.json es5 to es2015, for production?
-* Analyze proper handling of observable responses
-* Implement actual filtering by decade
+* Create SASS variables
+* Refactor how we show/hide to avoid hidden class, remove need for decade on movie model

 # Notes: